k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

 We first assume that the corresponding coefficients $\alpha_i$ and $\beta_i$ in Definitions~\ref{def:kpoints}~and~\ref{def:kpoints-response} are given.
 How to derive them will be discussed in the following sections.
 Clearly their values are highly dependent upon the task models and the scheduling policies.
-Provided that these coefficients $\alpha_i$, $\beta_i$, $C_i$, $U_i$ for every higher priority task $\tau_i \in hp(\tau_k)$ are given, we analyze (1) the response time by finding the extreme case for a given $C_k$ (under Definition~\ref{def:kpoints-response}), or (2) the schedulability by finding the extreme case for a given $C_k$ and $D_k$.
-Therefore, the \frameworkkq{} framework provides utilization-based schedulability analysis and response time analysis \emph{automatically} if the corresponding parameters $\alpha_i$ and $\beta_i$ can be defined to ensure that the test in Definitions~\ref{def:kpoints} and~\ref{def:kpoints-response} are safe.
+Provided that these coefficients $\alpha_i$, $\beta_i$, $C_i$, $U_i$ for every higher-priority task $\tau_i \in hp(\tau_k)$ are given, we analyze (1) the response time by finding the extreme case for a given $C_k$ (under Definition~\ref{def:kpoints-response}), or (2) the schedulability by finding the extreme case for a given $C_k$ and $D_k$.
+Therefore, the \frameworkkq{} framework provides utilization-based schedulability analyses and response time analyses automatically if the corresponding parameters $\alpha_i$ and $\beta_i$ can be defined to ensure that the tests in Definitions~\ref{def:kpoints} and~\ref{def:kpoints-response} are safe.

+\frameworkkq{} can be used by a wide range of applications, as long as the users can properly specify the corresponding task properties $C_i$ and $U_i$ and the constant coefficients $\alpha_i$ and $\beta_i$ of every higher-priority task $\tau_i$.
+More precisely, the formulation in Definitions~\ref{def:kpoints} and \ref{def:kpoints-response} does not actually care what $C_i$ and $U_i$ actually mean.
+When sporadic task models are considered, we will use these two terms as they were defined in Section~\ref{sec:model}, i.e., $C_i$ stands for the execution time and $U_i$ is $\frac{C_i}{T_i}$.
+When we consider more general cases, such as the generalized multi-frame and multi-mode task models, we have to properly define the values of $U_i$ and $C_i$ to apply the framework.

+The use cases of \frameworkkq{} can be achieved by using the known schedulability tests (that are in the form of pseudo polynomial-time or exponential-time tests) or some simple modifications of the existing results. \ifbool{techreport}{We will provide the explanations of the correctness of the selection of the parameters, $\alpha_i, \beta_i, C_i, U_i$ for a higher-priority task $\tau_i$ to support the correctness of the results.}{} Such a flow actually leads to the elegance and the generality of the framework, which works as long as Definition~\ref{def:kpoints} (Definition~\ref{def:kpoints-response}, respectively) can be successfully constructed for the sufficient schedulability test (response time, respectively) of task $\tau_k$ in a fixed-priority scheduling policy.
+The procedure is illustrated in Figure~\ref{fig:framework}.
+With the availability of the \frameworkkq{} framework, the quadratic bounds or utilization bounds can be automatically derived as long as the safe upper bounds $\alpha$ and $\beta$ can be safely derived, regardless of the task model or the platforms.

+\ifbool{techreport}{ We are not going to present how to \emph{systematically and automatically} derive these parameters to be applied for the \frameworkkq{} framework.
+For most of the typical schedulability tests and response time analyses in real-time systems, such a derivation procedure is similar to the automatic parameter generation for the \frameworkku{} in \cite{DBLP:journals/corr/abs-k2u-automatic}. } { }